UNBOUND-ANCHOR(8) Unbound UNBOUND-ANCHOR(8)

 DESCRIPTION

-Unbound-anchor performs setup or update of the root trust anchor for
+unbound-anchor performs setup or update of the root trust anchor for

 DNSSEC validation.
 The program fetches the trust anchor with the

-startup scripts.
+of startup scripts.
 Before you start the unbound(8) DNS server.

 Suggested usage: